• Home

 On Apple Watch

 Now, swipe up to the control center again to see the battery percentage icon.
-Tap on it and bottom third of the screen will read out your current battery life.
+Tap on it and the bottom third of the screen will read out your current battery life.
 If your left and right AirPods are at different levels, you can use the crown to scroll down to see the battery life.

 Finally